 LBMP is the LBMP at which the Virtual Load MWs settled in the Day-Ahead and real-time Markets.

+23.4.3.3.5 No Revisions to Real-Time LBMPs

-23.4.3.3.5 Real-Time LBMPs shall not be revised as a result of the imposition of a financial obligation as specified in this Section 23.4.3.3, except as may be specifically authorized by the Commission.
+Real-Time LBMPs shall not be revised as a result of the imposition of a financial obligation as specified in this Section 23.4.3.3, except as may be specifically authorized by the Commission.

 23.4.3.4 Multipliers